 Let’s say your filter has a fault that causes the water to become electrified.
 A GFCI will shut off the power, saving your life.

 Remember, a GFCI is not a circuit breaker.
 A circuit breaker is designed to protect electrical equipment and cables.
 A GFCI is designed to protect you!

-Note: If you need GFCI protection, one of the cheapest and easiest solutions is to buy an inline GFCI cord, like this one and plug your power board into that.
+Note: If you need GFCI protection, one of the cheapest and easiest solutions is to buy an inline GFCI, like this or this, and plug your power board into that – beats hiring an electrician!